LanikSJ/slack-dark-mode/docs/index.md

 ### Dark Mode Toggle

-If you want to toggle Dark Mode on or off you can use Ctrl + l on any OS.
+If you want to toggle Dark Mode on or off you can use Ctrl + L (lower case) on any OS.

 ## Attributions